Zlin Z-37 Čmelák: Design and development

-The Z-37T was produced from 1985 until 1994, with a total of 51 aircraft built., including some Z-37T-2 two-seater trainers.
+The Z-37T was produced from 1985 until 1994, with a total of 51 aircraft built; including some Z-37T-2 two-seater trainers.
 Later production aircraft were redesignated Zlin Z-137T.

 Operational history

 The main user of Z-37s was Czechoslovakia (now the Czech Republic and Slovakia) along with East Germany and other Eastern Bloc countries.
 Many were exported to the Sudan and India and flown there almost non-stop with the hopper used as extra fuel tank.
-Variants are as far afield as England and the USA.
+Variants are as far afield as England and the United States.
 Current use is limited because of fuel costs and is now used mainly in Slovakia.
 Many are used for glider towing, having the ability to easily tow two gliders and often transport four gliders in tow for cross country.

 A record has been set by a Z 137T in Slovakia, towing nine two-seat gliders.

+In early August 2025, during the Russian invasion of Ukraine, a modified version of the Z-37T has appeared carrying a pair of R-73 air-to-air missiles.
+According to the Commander-in-Chief of the Armed Forces of Ukraine, General Oleksandr Syrskyi, the AFU is making use of light aircraft to intercept Shahed drones.